mightymos/OnbrightFlasher/readme.md

 2. Run `flashScript.py` and follow the instructions in the console.
 3. For `blink.ihx`, the red LED on the Sonoff target should begin blinking with a one-second period.
 4. For `RF-Bridge-OB38S003_PassthroughMode.hex`, the red LED on Sonoff should light up once at startup.
+5. If the script seems to fail the first flash, try erase as in the Manual Mode and then return to use the script.

 ### Manual Mode: